G00376332/52445_Project/README.md

 * Research background information about the data set and write a summary about it.
 * Keep a list of references you used in completing the project.
 * Download the data set and write some Python code to investigate it.
 * Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
-A Python script will quickly do this for you.
+Create Python script
 * Write a summary of your investigations.
 * Include supporting tables and graphics as you deem necessary.